 They only began to pop up in the UK in recent years and, as it turns out, are an ideal ‘going out’ activity during lockdown.

-On July 6 @TheDriveIn put on a screening of Grease in south London’s Blackheath.
+In July, @TheDriveIn put on a screening of Grease in Circus Field, Blackheath.

 The film was shown on a big screen, and the sound could be picked up via a car radio, on a specially reserved frequency.